japila-books/japila-books.github.io/README.md

 1. [Apache Beam](https://books.japila.pl/apache-beam-internals)
 1. [Spark Standalone](https://books.japila.pl/spark-standalone-internals)

-Please note that some books have less current content than others, but that's expected with a one-person project where some many things are so interesting and thus time-consuming.
+Please note that some books have less current content than others, but that's expected with a one-person project where so many things are truly interesting and thus time-consuming.
 Life's too short to taste everything :/

 The aim of this project is to host all the current and future internals books under a single organization on GitHub and publish to a single domain via GitHub Pages (_until I find a better way to publish the books_).